Brian Jones (basketball, born 1971)

 Brian Daniel Jones (born April 22, 1971) is an American college basketball coach.
+Jones is a graduate of University of Northern Iowa.
+From 2006 to 2019, Jones was head coach at North Dakota, with an overall record of 190–217.
 He is currently an assistant coach at Bradley.
-Jones is a graduate of University of Northern Iowa.
-From 2006 to 2019, Jones was head coach at North Dakota, with an overall record of 192–222.

 Early life and college playing career

 Jones was born in Rock Island, Illinois.
 At Rock Island High School, Jones earned two all-state honors in basketball and graduated in 1990.

 From 1990 to 1994, Jones attended the University of Northern Iowa, playing four seasons at forward and guard under head coach Eldon Miller.
 For the Northern Iowa Panthers, Jones played 104 games with 22 starts, averaging 3.7 points and 2.9 rebounds.
 Jones graduated from Northern Iowa in 1994 with a bachelor's degree in communications and broadcasting.

 Coaching career

 Early coaching career (1994–2006)

 In the spring of 1994, Jones signed a professional contract to play basketball in Australia.

 Returning to Rock Island, Jones was an assistant coach at Alleman Catholic High School from 1994 to 1996.
 Then from 1996 to 1998, Jones was an assistant coach at Nebraska–Omaha while attending graduate school there.

 In 1998, Jones began the first of several positions under head coach Steve Alford as administrative assistant for Southwest Missouri State.
 Jones then followed Alford to Iowa for the same position in 1999.
 In July 2001, Alford promoted Jones to assistant coach.
 Jones would remain as assistant through 2006, during which Iowa had the Big Ten Conference's leading rebounder for four seasons and three straight seasons with the conference's best shot blocker.

 Jones completed his master's degree in athletics administration at the University of Nebraska Omaha in 2003.